Rawezhham176/Rawezhham176/README.md

 ### Hi, Rawezh is here 👋

+I'm from Germany and doing content on Graphic Design and Software Development

 - 🔭 I’m currently working on improving my skills
 - 🌱 I’m currently learning JavaScript(React, React Nativ, Next.js, Three.js), Swift, Kotlin and Blender
 - 👯 I’m looking to collaborate on ...